 Troubleshooting VPN Connection Drops

-- Try a different VPN server: High traffic on a VPN server can cause connection drops.
-Switching to a different server location may help stabilize your connection.
+When all else fails, trying a different VPN server has been a game-changer for me.
+High traffic on a VPN server can definitely cause connection drops, so switching to a different server location can help stabilize the connection.

 Optimizing VPN Settings